Last updated on March 8, 2023

 #11.
 Kruphix, God of Horizons

-Kruphix, God of Horizons is the Simic god from the original Theros block, and it’s here today in the #11 spot.
+Kruphix, God of Horizons is the Simic god from the original Theros block, and it ranks well here today.
 Kruphix lets you preserve mana through phases and turns, keeping it colorless for as long as it stays on the battlefield.
 This has great synergy with colorless spells, like Eldrazi or spells with X in the casting cost like Mass Manipulation.

 Eldrazi tribal is the way to go with God of Horizons.
-The mana-preserving ability lets you ramp out huge Eldrazi titans as early as turn 5 or 6, and that’s something that other players usually aren’t ready to deal with so early.
+The mana-preserving ability lets you ramp out huge Eldrazi titans as early as turn five or six, and that’s something that other players usually aren’t ready to deal with so early.
 Especially if they don’t have a Path to Exile ready for those indestructible titans.

 #10.
 Prime Speaker Vannifar